What is Air Duct Mold?

 Ac Operation :

 If you’re creating a new house and may choose, then choose an aura conditioning system having a variable speed air handler as well as an operating selection way of “enhanced moisture removal.”
-This is an excellent choice for multiple reasons: the units are SEER 14 , they’re quiet plus they perform a better job removing moisture, particularly under part load conditions.
-They make this happen by beginning the environment handler fan in a lower speed during each cycle, which improves moisture removal.
+This is an excellent choice for multiple reasons: the units are SEER 14, they’re quiet plus they perform a better job removing moisture, particularly under part-load conditions.
+They make this happen by beginning the environment handler fan at a slower speed during each cycle, which improves moisture removal.
 The variable speed fan motors are intrinsically more energy-efficient– they will use less than 270 W/1000 cfm of ventilation compared to the normal 450 W/1000 cfm.
-Each one of the major manufacturers ask them to.
+Each one of the major manufacturers asks them to.
 When used correctly, perfect for Florida’s climate.

 Oversizing of air conditioning units is typical.
 The greater an ac is oversized, the poorer its humidity removal performance, especially at greater thermostat settings.
 It is because, during each ac on cycle, the moisture removal doesn’t achieve full convenience of concerning the first three minutes of operation.
 The greater the machine is oversized, the shorter the on-cycle where moisture is taken away.
 Thus, if your house is correctly sized having a 2-ton ac along with a 4-ton product is installed, the two-ton machine would perform a far better job removing moisture although the 4-ton machine had two times the nameplate humidity removal capacity (Btu/hr).
 Remember, the shorter the ac on-cycle, the less opportunity for effective moisture removal.
 This fact could be clearly observed in the figure below, that is obtained from FSEC test data.(2)